DataONEorg/dataone-cnpg/README.md

 > [!CAUTION]
 > 1. DO NOT `helm uninstall` or `helm delete` this chart, unless you **_really_** need to!
 Doing so will result in the following:
 >    * **the dynamically provisioned PVCs will be deleted!** (You won't lose the PVs or the data, but re-binding new PVCs to the existing data is non-trivial.)
->    * (if you chose not to provide your own secret) **the secret containing the auto-generated password will be deleted**.
+>    * **the secret containing the auto-generated password will be deleted** (if you chose not to provide your own secret).
 Make sure you save the password somewhere safe before you uninstall/delete the chart:
 >      ```shell
 >      release=<your_release_name>
 >      kubectl get secret -o yaml ${release}-cnpg-app > ${release}-cnpg-app-secrets.yaml
 >      ```
+> 2. DO NOT USE THIS AS A HELM SUB-CHART, for the reasons above.
+It is better to `helm install` it with its own release, separate from your main application.
-> 2. Changes to the database name, database owner/username, and/or the password, are non-trivial after the cluster has been created.
+> 3. Changes to the database name, database owner/username, and/or the password, are non-trivial after the cluster has been created.
 Doing a `helm upgrade`, will NOT update the PostgreSQL database with new values for these parameters.
 You will need to manually update the database and/or user credentials in postgres.

 ## Table of Contents